Published Jan 18, 2026 Updated Jun 22, 2026

 How a half-acre lot compares in everyday use

-Estimating what fits on 0.5 acre
+Estimating what fits on a 0.5-acre lot

 A practical way to visualize half an acre